 Per admiralty or maritime law, a plaintiff’s burden of proof is lower than that of a standard personal injury lawsuit.
 The employer is still at fault under the Jones Act’s “featherweight” causality rules, even if the seaman contributed in some way to the injury.
 The degree of the defendant’s responsibility in comparison to the seamen only affects the size of the financial compensation, not the issue of who is at fault.

-Furthermore, in order to be considered a seaman, your job must contribute to the function of the vessel.
-This covers a wide array of areas, including barbers, chefs, fishermen, crew members, musicians, operators, and more.
+Furthermore, to be considered a seaman, your job must contribute to the function of the vessel.
+This covers many areas, including barbers, chefs, fishermen, crew members, musicians, operators, and more.
 Regardless of the job function, the main requirement is your contribution to the function of the vessel.

 In addition, there are strict limitations on what type of craft can be considered a vessel under the Jones Act.
 For instance, a fishing boat that travels out to sea and goes from one port to another qualifies as a vessel per the Jones Act.
 A cruise ship that is docked in port but is operable and on navigable waters also qualifies.
 However, a vessel permanently attached to a sea floor with no intentions of ever navigating does not qualify, no matter if it is equipped with working engines and navigation gear.